nmamano/wallwars/README.md

 - Study session: mode where you can explore a game with more flexibility (e.g., you can branch off and return to the main move sequence).
 This mode will be online so you can invite other people to a study session with a join code.
 - On mobile, place walls by sliding the finger between two ground cells (to require less precision).
 - If the server restarts (which Heroku does, from time to time), restore ongoing games behind the scenes by sending the game state from the clients to the server.
-- Visual highlight of the last move played on the board, to direct the attention of the players to the action (since walls can be placed anywhere, the move that was made may be not obvious.
-Currently, players can look at the last move in the move history to be sure).

 ## Tools used